korintic/AdobePhotoshopScripts/README.md

 ![CleanLayerNames2](https://github.com/korintic/AdobePhotoshopScripts/blob/master/Images/CleanLayerNames2.png "CleanLayerNames2")

 Note: The background layer is always ignored even if it is selected and if no layers are selected the script is ran on the top most layer in the layer stack.

 ---

+### QuickSaveLayerVisibilityStates

+Saves a snapshot of the active documents layer visibility states when run on a document for the first time in the session and returns the visibility states when ran again.
+In turns saving and returning states on subsequent times it is ran.
+This script is meant to be used bind to a shortcut for efficiency.
+Good for temporarily toggling layer visibilities on documents with lots of layers.
+Also has an option to turn on visibility of selected layers and turn off visibility of all others when the state is saved this can be enabled by changing **toggleVisibility** from **"false"** to **"true"**.
+This option is for the use cases where the script meant to be used similarly to the native functionality of alt+clicking the visibility icon in the layer stack.

+---